 Step 4: Setting Up the Controllers Multiwii Code

-Then a few lines below that, enter the minimum and maximum values of your transmitter.
+Scroll down and enter the minimum and maximum values of your transmitter.

-Just follow the instructions commented throughout the file.
+Next, follow the instructions commented throughout the file.

 Step 5: Using the Multiwii GUI

-Step 6: PID Tuning Tips
+Step 6: PID Tuning and Calibration Tips

 For tuning tips for different types of flight, look at the "Advanced Tuning - practical implementation" section here.